 A teaspoon of Spirulina gives the body what one or two servings of fruit and vegetables would provide.
 The nine most important nutrients contained in Spirulina give the algae the superfood status.

 Beta carotene is one of the most important antioxidants for the eyes, skin and immune system.
-It belongs to the group of fat-soluble antioxidants, the so-called carotenoids, which are responsible for the bright orange and yellow coloring of pumpkins, carrots and sweet potatoes.
+It belongs to the group of fat-soluble antioxidants, the so-called carotenoids, which are responsible for the bright orange and yellow colouring of pumpkins, carrots, and sweet potatoes.
 Beta carotene is a precursor to vitamin A.

-To protect the cells from oxidation, the body converts carotenoids into vitamin A, which then hunts for oxidized cells in the body.
-If, for example, skin cells oxidize due to sun exposure, vitamin A in combination with other vitamins and minerals present in Spirulina can attach to such cells and protect them from further deterioration.
+To protect the cells from oxidation, the body converts carotenoids into vitamin A, which then hunts for oxidised cells in the body.
+If, for example, skin cells oxidise due to sun exposure, vitamin A in combination with other vitamins and minerals present in Spirulina can attach to such cells and protect them from further deterioration.

-Phycocyanin (Phyco means "algae" and cyanine "blue-green") is a powerful molecule found in spirulina and some other blue-green algae.
-It is a water-soluble pigment-protein-antioxidant complex, which gives Spirulina the impressive blue-green color.
+Phycocyanin (Phyco means 'algae' and cyanine 'blue-green') is a powerful molecule found in spirulina and some other blue-green algae.
+It is a water-soluble pigment-protein-antioxidant complex, which gives Spirulina the impressive blue-green colour.

 Spirulina is the only whole food that contains this blue antioxidant.
 Wheatgrass and chlorella are green due to their chlorophyll content, but only spirulina has blue and green antioxidants.

 Zeaxanthin belongs to the carotenoid family.
-Like beta-carotene, it is present in colorful fruits and vegetables and particularly affects the retina and the lens of the eye.
+Like beta-carotene, it is present in colourful fruits and vegetables and particularly affects the retina and the lens of the eye.

 Zeaxanthin protects the eyes by absorbing harmful blue light and reducing glare.
 Over time, blue light can cause oxidative stress in the eyes.
 The antioxidant properties of zeaxanthin naturally reduce these harmful effects.